sparkflows/sparkflows-docs/docs/developer-guide/custom-node-tutorial.rst

 Go to Custom Processors
 ---------------------

-Once you login to Fire Insights application, there is ``PROCESSORS`` menu in top, select Custom Processors.
+Once you login to Sparkflows application, there is ``PROCESSORS`` menu in top, select Custom Processors.

 .. figure:: ../_assets/developer-guide/custom_processor.PNG
    :alt: Custom Processor